Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+* Mar, 2022: One conference paper has been accepted by the IEEE VTC 2022-Spring.
 * Feb, 2022: Joined the Expert Panel for Leadership for DCU Futures.
 * Jan, 2022: Joined SFI Insight Centre for Data Analytics as a Funded Investigator.
 * Oct, 2021: We are looking for one [two-year MSCA postdoc researcher](https://neuroinsight.eu/proposals/) for the NeuroInsight project.
 Let me know if you are interested.